I already know what you are thinking…

 Jack Welch was one of most successful CEOs.
 He understood the importance of looking towards the future and making drastic changes in order to have continued success.
 There is nothing wrong with changing course if the situation changes.
 That is a mark of a great leader.
 Our hope is that we teach our son the importance of being able to change.

-Sorry buddy… We don’t have any wealthy relatives… Go get a job!
+Sorry buddy… We don’t have any wealthy relatives… but this is how kids can make money!

 What are some quotes that you would like your son or daughter to live by?
 Share your favorite quotes in the comment section below.